WELCOME TO MY PAGE

 In my research, I am passionate about applying the latest advances in applied economics to analyze conflict at various levels.
 I am particularly interested in understanding the factors that trigger conflict outbreaks, examining post-conflict developments, and exploring how conflict influences geopolitical risks and investment decisions.

-Here my CV.
+Here is my CV.

 Research